nickbruggen90/Networking-Encyclopedia-backside/Contents/Layer2/DTP.md

 • **When enabled, DTP can automatically negotiate the port to be trunk or access** based on the remote and local port's DTP mode
 • **DTP is "plug-and-play"** → Uses TLV format in Ethernet header for automatic trunk negotiation
 • **Auto mode is the default** on most Cisco switches, making trunk formation automatic when conditions are met
+• **Operates at Layer 2** → Uses Ethernet frames with EtherType 0x2004
+• **No specific port requirements** → Works by exchanging DTP frames over the physical link

 ---